marc0der/bdd-birdseye-view-talk/markdown/0805-impact_mapping_how.md

 * How can they help us to achieve the goal? or
 * How can they obstruct or prevent us from succeeding?

-List only impacts that move you forward.
+Impacts that move you forward.
 Business activities, not software features.

 > Purchasing tickets without calling a call center.